Steven Lehrer

-Steven Lehrer is a physician and writer, known for medical research and for his English translation of Else Ury.
+Steven Lehrer (born 1944) is a physician and writer, known for medical research and for his English translation of Else Ury.

 Early years and education

 Lehrer was born in Los Angeles.
 He attended UCLA and graduated from Johns Hopkins University and Johns Hopkins School of Medicine.

 Career

 After training and specialty board certification, Lehrer worked as a radiologist, radiation oncologist, and nuclear medicine physician.